eXpandFramework/Reactive.XAF/tools/Xpand.XAF.ModelEditor/ReadMe.md

 1. The work is done on each build so start from a clean build.
 2. If previous step did not work delete the Nuget package from your nuget cache and try again.
-3. You still have problems then enable logging by either setting the Enviromental `ModelEditorVerbose` to 1 or the same msbuild property to true.
+3. You still have problems then enable logging by either setting the Enviromental variable `ModelEditorVerbose` to 1 or the same msbuild property to true.
 This will generate an execution.log inside the package directory, provide it to support with as much details as possible over the usage context..

 ## Rider installation
 Rider installation is ready to go without any additional steps.
 The Xpand.XAF.ModelEditor creates an external tool in your Settings/Custom tools.